wieslawsoltes/Core2D/README.md

 * The project model is stored as `ProtoBuf` in `zip` archives.
 * The project images are stored  as files in `zip` archives.
 * Resources can be defined in `ProtoBuf`, `Json` or `Xaml` format.
-* `ProtoBuf` format is supported for imported and exported resources.
+* The `ProtoBuf` format is supported for imported and exported resources.
-* `Json` format is supported for imported and exported resources.
+* The `Json` format is supported for imported and exported resources.
-* `Xaml` format is supported for imported and exported resources.
+* The `Xaml` format is supported for imported and exported resources.
 * Database records can be imported, exported and updated from `csv` file format.
 * The clipboard data is stored as `Json` text.